Anaconda (song): Music video

 A music video for the track was shot in Los Angeles.
 It was directed by Colin Tilley and was released on August 19, 2014.
 The video features a cameo appearance by fellow rapper and labelmate Drake.
 The video broke the 24-hour streaming record on Vevo by accumulating 19.6 million views in its first day of release, beating the 19.3 million 24-hour record previously held by Miley Cyrus for the music video of her song, "Wrecking Ball", in 2013.
 On August 30, 2014, eleven days after the release of the music video, "Anaconda" was Vevo certified for receiving over 100 million views.
 In 2015 Taylor Swift surpassed Minaj's record with the video for her single "Bad Blood" which got 20.1 million views in 24 hours.

 In a review of Minaj's video, Lucas Villa of AXS wrote, "It's butts abound in her bananas clip for 'Anaconda."
 NBC host Al Roker called the music video "vile" and "desperate".
 Roker said, "It almost seems like Minaj has gotten desperate and needs to do something to get her crown back."
 Molly Lambert of Grantland was complimentary, writing "the video is about Nicki asserting her power, not as a sexual object but a sexual subject."
 It was named one of the sexiest videos of 2014 by VH1.

+In France, the clip was broadcast during the day in a blurred version with the warning Not advised to kids under 10 years old (in French : déconseillé aux moins de 10 ans) on some channels while it was banned from others to TV broadcasting before 10 p.m. with a warning Not advised to kids under 12 years old (in French : déconseillé aux moins de 12 ans) because of the theme of the video, the vulgarity, the sexual and erotic scenes it gives off.
+On other channels, the clip is broadcast without blurring and without signage but very late in the evening.

 As of April 3, 2021, the video has gained more than 1 billion views, being the first female rap solo song to do so.
 Billboard also named "Anaconda" the 13th greatest video of the decade.